-b.
+d.
 Student Tools to Prevent Unintentional Plagiarism

-- (1) MCU Leadership Communication Skills Center (LCSC).
+i.
+MCU Leadership Communication Skills Center (LCSC).
 The LCSC is a ready resource to resident students for all issues related to written or oral communications.
 The best defense against possible plagiarism is thorough documentation of the work.
-The MCU Communications Style Guide, available on the MCU and Gray Research Center (GRC) websites or at the LCSC, contains detailed examples of proper citation for attribution of another author's works or original thought. - (2) Non-resident students are directed to the CDET Online Writing Center, which provides distance education students resources unique to their requirements within the distance learning environment, to include procedures for preventing plagiarism. - (3) Plagiarism Detection Software.
+The MCU Communications Style Guide, available on the MCU and Gray Research Center (GRC) websites or at the LCSC, contains detailed examples of proper citation for attribution of another author's works or original thought.

+- ii.
+Non-resident students are directed to the CDET Online Writing Center, which provides distance education students resources unique to their requirements within the distance learning environment, to include procedures for preventing plagiarism. - iii.
+Plagiarism Detection Software.
 Although plagiarism can be intentional, it is often unintentional.
 In the process of conducting research for assigned academic papers, a student may inadvertently take unique ideas or even direct verbiage from sources and internalize them as his or her own.
 In such instances, a student fails to attribute the ideas and verbiage to the source documents when he or she drafts his or her paper(s).
-In an effort to ensure this does not happen, the University provides resident students access to plagiarism detection software (Turnitin) through the University's Education Technology Section.
+In an effort to ensure this does not happen, the University provides resident students access to plagiarism detection software (Blackboard Safe Assign) through the University's Education Technology Section.
 Prior to submitting written assignments to the instructor for grading, a student should conduct a "self-check" against unintentional plagiarism through a software scrutiny of the draft assignment.
 The plagiarism detection software will identify the "probability" of plagiarism within the draft document and alert the student to unintentional plagiarism related to similarities in syntax, phrasing, and verbiage with published works.
 When the "probability" of plagiarism is detected by the software, a student should review his or her work, appropriately edit the draft, and incorporate the proper citations and attributions prior to submitting the work to his or her instructor for grading.
-In addition to student utilization of plagiarism detection software, faculty members may utilize the software to detect instances of plagiarism in submitted student assignments.
-For the College of Distance Education and Training (CDET), the CDET staff will submit all student papers through plagiarism detection software.
+In addition to student utilization of plagiarism detection software, faculty members may utilize the software to detect instances of plagiarism in submitted student assignments. - iv.
+Preliminary Drafts of Written Assignments.
+A student should retain copies of preliminary drafts of his or her written work.
+These drafts may help refute accusations of plagiarism, should they arise. - 4.
+Penalties for Academic Dishonesty.
+Marine Corps University will pursue appropriate corrective courses of action for faculty or student cases of academic dishonesty.
+Such courses of action may include, but are not limited to disenrollment, suspension, denial or revocation of degrees or diplomas, a grade of "no credit" with a transcript notation of "academic dishonesty," rejection of the work submitted for credit, and a letter of admonishment or other administrative measures.
+Additionally, student and faculty members of the United States military may be subject to appropriate administrative or disciplinary action under the Uniform Code of Military Justice for instances of academic dishonesty.
+Civilian or civil servant faculty or students who commit academic dishonesty may be subject to appropriate administrative or disciplinary action in accordance with the laws and regulations concerning federal employees.
+A non-resident student found intentionally plagiarizing will have a letter sent to his or her commander informing him/her of the violation. - a.
+Student Performance Evaluation Boards.
+Cases of suspected academic dishonesty will be investigated by the director of the appropriate MCU college, school, academy, or program.
+If warranted, the director will convene a Student Performance Evaluation Board (SPEB) to further investigate and propose resolutions for alleged student academic dishonesty.
+The policies and procedures associated with a SPEB are explained in Chapter Fifteen.